mondoohq/installer/docs/integration/cloud/azure.md

 > Note: mondoo uses `~/.ssh/config` to determine the users for each detected public IP

-Instead of using the same login name for all instances, you can also configure the SSH config and add each individual instance with their username:
+Instead of using the same ssh username for all instances, you can also configure the SSH config and configure the username for each instance with their username:

 ```bash
 Host 123.123.123.123